 Best action cameras

-It doesn't matter whether you're cycling down a busy street, flying down a ski slope, or just driving in your car, action cameras are incredibly useful devices to document what's going on.
+It doesn't matter whether you're flying down a ski slope, kick flipping at a skate park, or just doing the gardening, action cameras are incredibly versatile devices capable of documenting your life.

 There are an awful lot of action cameras out there, though, so it can be tricky to find the one that's right for you.
 Are you more focussed on the quality of the video?
 How well it'll survive in extreme conditions?
-Or are you just looking for something basic that you can use to keep a nice visual record of your adventures?
+Or are you just looking for something basic that you can use to keep a nice visual record of your holiday?
+Luckily for you, we've got the best action camera to suit any situation.

 - Our guide to the best running watch

-There's something for everyone, and here we have cameras from big names like Sony and GoPro, as well as lesser known companies like iVue, Mobius, and Rellei.
-These cameras range from £38 all the way up to £320, so you should be able to find soemthing to suit your needs and budget.
+There's something for everyone, with big names like Sony and GoPro, as well as lesser known companies like Polaroid, SJCAM, and Rollei.
+Our selection of cams ranges from £38 up to £320.

 GoPro Hero4 Black